scalastic/scalastic.github.io/_posts/2021-04-22-jvm-vs-native.markdown

 > note "Optional"
 >
-> I've pulled this stuf into a public registry on Docker Hub so you don't even need to worry about these builds.
+> I've pulled this stuff into a public registry on Docker Hub so you don't even need to worry about these builds.

 ### Requirements